Leonard-David/Cuts-and-Curls/README.md

 # cuts_and_curls

-A new Flutter project.
+Cuts & Curls is a Boking and Marketing application, developed for to combat business related constrainst in student-driven businesses, specifically tailored for studenf barber and hairdresser.

-## Getting Started
+## Getting Started with Foo
+lutter

 This project is a starting point for a Flutter application.